shahzaibkhan2/Weather-Forecast-Application/README.md

-# Weather-Forecast-Application
+# Weather-Forecast-Application-with-Tkinter
-This repository contains an application for weather forecasting in current time city wise throughout the world.
+This repository contains an application for weather forecasting which can give current weather conditions of any place throughout the world.